 - ServiceNow announced a new integration with Cisco DNA Spaces to enhance contact tracing with its Wi‑Fi‑enabled Proximity Reporting app.
 This integration will help businesses returning employees to the workplace by monitoring their workspaces closely for physical distancing.

-- Siemens is providing free resources for distance learning, including software tutorials, a learning portal, and information about borrowing licenses for software from universities while students learn remotely.
+- Siemens provided free resources for distance learning, including software tutorials, a learning portal, and information about borrowing licenses for software from universities while students learn remotely.

 - Intelligent disinfection robots developed by Siemens and Aucma will be deployed in front-line hospitals to contain the spread of COVID-19.

-- Siemens is harnessing its capabilities and global network to support the rapid design and development of healthcare infrastructure, provide medical equipment for patient testing and care, and increase manufacturing capacity to address supply shortages.
+- Siemens harnessed its capabilities and global network to support the rapid design and development of healthcare infrastructure, provide medical equipment for patient testing and care, and increase manufacturing capacity to address supply shortages.

 - Siemens India committed Rs 20 crore towards providing critical medical care equipment to several healthcare facilities across India.

 - Siemens committed R500 000.00 to the Solidarity Response Fund to aid in the fight against coronavirus in South Africa.
 Siemens also committed to manufacturing 20,000 face masks to help communities in the area.

 - Siemens AG set up a COVID-19 aid fund to provide support to relief organizations, medical facilities, and individuals impacted by the COVID-19 crisis worldwide.
 Siemens AG will match all employee donations to the fund, and Joe Kaeser, President and CEO of Siemens AG, has personally contributed €1 million.